braindrizzlestudio/BDAstroCalc/README.md

 ## The Demo

 The BDAstroCalcDemo project exists to demonstrate the results of BDAstroCalc.

-Note: the iOS simulator for Xcode 6.1/6.2 (which I used for testing) seems to not get the right time zone from NSTimeZone.systemTimeZone; it's always PDT/PST.
-The labels might display results offset by the nubmer of hours from PDT/PST if your Scheme is set to anything other than San Francisco.
-On actual hardware it works correctly.
+Note: the iOS Simulator for Xcode uses your computer's time zone when NSTimeZone.systemTimeZone is called; changing your location in the Simulator's Scheme has no effect.
+If you want to check results for different locations you'll need to change both the Scheme location and your system time zone.
+Let's hope Apple fixes this soon!
+On real hardware this isn't a problem.

+Note on the Note: this doesn't affect BDAstroCalc computations.
+This is only a possible issue when you're presenting results, as time zone offsets become apparent.

 ## Issues and Feedback